Ada-C7/ride-share-two/README.md

 #### Driver
 Each driver should:
-- have an ID, name, license plate and vehicle identification number
+- have an ID, name and vehicle identification number
   - Each vehicle identification number should be a specific length to ensure it is a valid vehicle identification number

 Given a driver object, you should be able to: